 1. Make a Change

-For most people who engage in substance abuse, the most difficult decision to make is whether or not to give up.
-They may have a sense that they cannot cope without the substance, so it is understandable that it can be very difficult to consider giving up substance use at first.
+For most people engaging in substance abuse, the most difficult decision to make is whether or not to give up.
+They may have a sense that they cannot cope without the substance, so it is understandable that it can initially be very difficult to consider giving up substance use.

-• Keep track of your substance use – be aware of when, what and where you last used.
-Remaining aware of your patterns of use can assist you in limiting yourself rather than using the substance excessively without realising.
+• Keep track of your patterns of substance use – be aware of when, what and where you last used.
+Remaining aware of your patterns of use can assist you in limiting yourself rather than using the substance excessively without realising or intending to do so.

 • Conduct a cost-benefit analysis – Create a list of the costs and benefits of giving up the substance.
-This may assist you in motivating yourself to quit, and can also pre-empt any challenges you may face during this period.
-This process can demonstrate to you what changes you are making to your life so that you can be aware of and prepared for what you may experience.
+This may assist you in motivating yourself to reduce your substance use, and can also pre-empt any challenges you may face during this period.

-• Discuss with someone – Talk to someone you know and trust about your decision.
+• Discuss with someone – Talk to someone you know and trust about your substance use.
+This may be helpful for seeking a different perspective and additional support.

-• Realise – Know what may be stopping you from quitting or seeking help.
+• Recognise Barriers – Know what may be stopping you from quitting or seeking help.
 Consider what it would take to overcome this obstacle so that you can you can begin to improve your quality of life.

 2. Consider Treatment Options